-- 2 tilting flat panel displays

-- 1 Wired AV interface

-- Wireless presentation capability via Mac,

-- Windows, iOS and Android,

-- Room PC with a wireless keyboard and mouse (owner-furnished equipment).

-- Lecture capture camera with lecture capture

-- software (hardware is owner furnished

-- ITV/Distance Learning using Software-

-- based USB video conferencing with (2) PTZ

-- cameras (front and rear of room) and in-room

-- microphones.
-Software and Room PC for video

-- conferencing are to be owner provided.

-- Instructor voice-lift from a podium microphone

-- 2 Wireless microphones

-- Control of this room is via a touch panel that

-is desk-stand mounted and offers displays on/ off, source selection, windowing selection and routing, and volume control will be provided.
+- 2 tilting flat panel displays Video Inputs - 1 Wired AV interface - Wireless presentation capability via Mac, Windows. iOS and Android. - Room PC with a wireless keyboard and mouse (owner-furnished equipment). - Lecture capture camera with lecture capture software (hardware is owner - furnished equipment) - ITV/Distance Learning using Softwarebased USB video conferencing with (2) PTZ cameras (front and rear of room) and in-room microphones.
+Software and Room PC for video conferencing are to be owner - provided.
+Audio System - Instructor voice-lift from a podium microphone is desk-stand mounted and offers displays on/ off, source selection, windowing selection and routing, and volume control will be provided.
 Audio system control will also be provided via the control system.
 Video Conferencing camera and audio control will be provided.
 Control System will be programmed to automatically turn itself off when video source is removed.